-IWC have a dedicated overseas probate team that can assist you in probate abroad and resealing probate in the UK.
+IWC have a dedicated overseas probate team that can assist you in probate abroad and resealing a grant of probate in the UK.
 If a relative has died abroad but still has assets in the UK or you're dealing with an estate where there are overseas assets, a probate reseal will be required if the other country is part of the Colonial Probate Act.

 We've assisted many clients obtain resealing grant of probate from countries such as New Zealand, Canada and Australia.
 If you need to apply to reseal probate in the UK, we can take care of the whole process on your behalf including completing the relevant inheritance tax forms.
 Once the reseal has been obtained, we can deal with the transfer of the asset or arrange its sale.
 For free help and advice call us on 0800 612 6105 or 0044 208 150 2010 (from overseas) alternatively if you would prefer to use Skype please call +442032894071